Man is Shot and Killed by the Officers He Called to Help Search for Stolen Bike. Is it a Livable Streets Issue?

 A reader objected to the inclusion of the link in the headlines, arguing that it was racism that had prompted the attack, not the fact that the young man was bicycling, and that I shouldn't try to push an agenda on our readers.

-The idea that someone’s race or status can be separated from their ability to move through the public space is a sentiment I come up against consistently in a variety of forums within the livable streets advocacy community.
+The idea that someone's race or status can be separated from their ability to move through the public space is a sentiment that comes up consistently in a variety of forums within the livable streets advocacy community.
 It manifests both in the non-inclusion of such issues in policy (like Vision Zero) and in the categorization of the hostility of the public space to people of color as separate from issues of livability.
-It doesn’t mean advocates don’t care about the problem.
-But it does mean they may not know where it fits in to livability or how.
+It doesn't necessarily mean advocates don't care about the problem.
+But it does mean they haven't made an effort to figure out where it fits in to livability or how.

 Even at Streetsblog NYC, editor Ben Fried, in response to the Eric Garner ruling, wrote of

 ...grappling with how and whether the site should cover these incidents of police violence.
 Do the killings fall within the Streetsblog beat?
 My first inclination was to say they do not.
 I don’t believe there is something intrinsic to the streets of Staten Island or Ferguson to explain the deadly force that Pantaleo and Darren Wilson applied against unarmed black men.
 Wilson did initially stop Brown and his friend Dorian Johnson for jaywalking, but another pretense could have been concocted — none of the other high-profile police killings in recent months began with a jaywalking stop.

 Much like the commenter, he essentially points to racism as the problem.